-Infectious Disease Concentration Competencies Course meeting competency Credits Onsite Online 340.627 Epidemiology of Infectious Diseases OR 4 2 nd ID1.
-Describe the epidemiological characteristics of major Infectious diseases humans 340.609 Concepts and Methods in Infectious Disease Epidemiology OR 3 3 rd numans 185.600 One Health Tools to Promote and Evaluate Healthy and Sustainable Communities (for parttime online students only) 3 4th 550.603 Fundamentals of Immunology OR 3 1 st ID2.
-Explain the immune responses to Infection 260.631 Immunology, Infection, and Disease OR 3 2 nd 260.611 Principles of Immunology I 4 1 st
+Infectious Disease Concentration Competencies Course meeting competency Credits Onsite Online ID1.
+Assess the epidemiology of major Infectious 340.627 Epidemiology of Infectious Diseases OR 4 2 nd diseases of humans 340.668 Topics in Infectious Disease Epidemiology 3 SI 550.603 Fundamentals of Immunology OR 3 1 st ID2.
+Categorize the immunology of pathogen infections and their disease expression 260.631 Immunology, Infection, and Disease OR 3 2 nd 260.611 Principles of Immunology I 4 1 st ID3.Develop and evaluate strategies such as 340.627 Epidemiology of Infectious Diseases OR 4 2 nd surveillance and diagnostics to identify infectious diseases 340.668 Topics in Infectious Disease Epidemiology 3 SI